How to Write a Dissertation Conclusion | Checklist and Examples

 It’s a good idea to write the abstract next, while the research is still fresh in your mind.
 If you’re not sure where to begin, read our guide on how to write an abstract.

 Once you’ve added any appendices, you can create a table of contents and title page.
 Finally, read through the whole document again to make sure your dissertation is clearly written and free from language errors.
-You can proofread it yourself, ask a friend, or take a look at Scribbr’s proofreading and editing service.
+You can proofread it yourself, ask a friend, or take a look at Scribbr’s thesis editing service.

 Finished your dissertation?
 We wrote a useful article on printing and binding your dissertation in which we explain all available options.